lean-mind/typescript-boilerplate/README.md

-# TypeScript Boilerplate
+# TypeScript Boilerplate for Katas

-Basic boilerplate project with TypeScript for katas

-## Sweeties
+You can use it for Coding-Dojos, Katas or **reference** to build a new project.

+This boilerplate include:

 * 💬 TypeScript 3
 * 📙 Babel 7
 * ✅ Jest 23
+* 💅 Prettier & TSLint